 - Why do you want to study at the College of Charleston?

 - How will you use your education when you return to your home country?

 - What are your plans after finishing the degree?

 The questions above are meant to give you an idea about what you may be asked and may differ from your actual interview.
 You should be able to respond to these sorts of questions in a few sentences.
 You may want to practice your responses in English with family and friends until you become comfortable.

-Recommended date for arrival in Charleston for the Spring 2015 semester is Wednesday, January 7, 2015.
-Undergraduate students who have not attended freshmen or transfer orientation should plan to arrive on Wednesday, January 7, 2015 as undergraduate freshman orientation will be held on January 8th and 9th.
+Recommended date for arrival in Charleston for the Fall 2015 semester is Friday, August 21,2015.
+Undergraduate students who have not attended freshmen or transfer orientation should plan to arrive on Wednesday, August 19 2015 as undergraduate freshman orientation will be held on August 20th and 21st.